-The Shoah Memorial organizes on 26 and 27 March 2016 pedagogical sessions to allow teachers to exchange on pedagogical practices concerning the history of the Holocaust in the face of teaching challenges.
+The Shoah Memorial organizes on 26 and 27 March 2016 educational conferences to allow teachers to exchange on pedagogical practices related to the history of the Shoah in the face of teaching challenges.

-The Shoah Memorial will be exceptionally open only for participants in the educational sessions.
-The two themes of the Saturday are: "Teaching the Shoah, a disciplinary and multidisciplinary teaching?" and "From a local history to a European history, how can the history of the Shoah be better inscribed in space and time?".
+The Shoah Memorial will be exceptionally open only for participants in the pedagogical session.
+The two themes of the Saturday are: "Teaching the Shoah, a disciplinary and multidisciplinary education?" and "From a local history to a European history, how can the history of the Holocaust be better inscribed in space and time?"

-The themes of the second day of this meeting are: "Teaching about the history of the Shoah, under the test of innovative pedagogies (internet, social networks, reverse pedagogy)" and "How to link theoretical teaching and the fight against racism and anti-Semitism?"
+The themes of the second day of this conference are: "Teaching the history of the Shoah, tested by innovative pedagogies (internet, social networks, reverse pedagogy)" and "How to link theoretical teaching and the fight against racism and antisemitism?"

-Claire Podetti, Collège Charles Péguy (Palaiseau): Theresienstadt between history and memory, art to witness and resist
+Claire Podetti, Collège Charles Péguy (Palaiseau): Theresienstadt between history and memory, art to bear witness and resist

 Marion Chavaren (Philosophy), Lycée Notre Dame des Minimes (Lyon): How can we think the unthinkable?

-Bernard Villermet, Lycée Vaugelas (Chambéry): Teaching the history of the Shoah: interdisciplinarity in international first class (L, ES, S)
+Bernard Villermet, Lycée Vaugelas (Chambéry): Teaching the history of the Shoah: interdisciplinarity in Première international class (L, ES, S)

 Marielle Montagne: Preparing students for the CNRD: an interdisciplinary challenge.